noahkamenick/381FinalProject/README.md

 Finally change the IP address of Gi2 on CSR2 and we should see that the pings on CSR1 stop and then continue after the vpn tunnel is reestablished.

-You can issue a "show run" command on CSR1 that shows that the config has changed.
+You can issue a "show run | b crypto" command on CSR1 that shows that the config has changed.